Technical Study on Seat Occupancy and Seat Belt Fastening Detection for Green Minibus

 The technical study was completed in September 2021.
 The result showed that the tested solutions were technically feasible under normal circumstances and could detect the seat occupancy and seat belt fastening status accurately in general.

-We and the technical specialist have summarised feasible technical solutions based on the data collected and opinions from drivers and passengers received during the POC on-site trial.
-We will further discuss with the Public Light Bus (PLB) trades and relevant vehicle suppliers/manufacturers the way forward to apply the relevant technologies to the new PLBs.
+We and the technical specialist have summarised feasible technical solutions based on the data collected and opinions from drivers and passengers received during the POC on-site trial and consultations with the Public Light Bus (PLB) trades and relevant vehicle suppliers/manufacturers.
+With effect from 1 September 2023, all newly registered Public Light Bus are required to be installed with a Seat Belt Fastening Detection and Alert System pursuant to an additional licensing condition for PLB imposed by the Commissioner for Transport with the power under regulation 21(10) of the Road Traffic (Registration and Licensing of Vehicles) Regulations (Cap.
+374E).

 For enquiries, contact us via the following channels: